PECOS-packages/PECOS/design/instr-program-mvp.md

 - `UsePolicy`: `SingleUse` or `Reusable`;
 - `InstrImplDescriptor`: serializable instruction-scoped implementation ID, version, provider identity, and fingerprint;
-- `InstrImplProvider`: executable support assessment and plan construction;
+- `InstrImplProvider`: executable support assessment and implementation-body construction;
 - `ResolutionContext`: explicit, serializable facts needed by providers; and
-- `ResolvedInstrProgram`: every call selected with its descriptor, selection source, provider fingerprint, and plan.
+- `ResolvedInstrProgram`: every call selected with its descriptor, selection source, provider fingerprint, and implementation body.

 There are no reusable modules, regions, loops, space-time quantities, service leases, package manager, or dynamic plugins in this subset.